The Effects of Gas Angular Momentum on the Formation of Magnetically Arrested Disks and the Launching of Powerful Jets: Results

-We have shown that an accretion flow needs a minimum specific angular momentum to sustain the MAD state, when it can possibly launch a powerful jet.
-In the final part of the study, we focus on how the magnetic flux accumulates (or leaks out) in these Bondi-like accretion flows.
+In the final part of the study, we focus on how the magnetic flux accumulates (or leaks out) and helps transport angular momentum in these Bondi-like accretion flows.

-We show the snapshots of the gas density and electromagnetic energy flux at $t=35000 r_g/c$ for the a09rc0 and a09rc50 models side to side in Fig. \ref{fig:leakage}.
-These snapshots demonstrate the characteristic behavior of the magnetic fluxes during the quasi-equilibrium phase.
-It is apparent that model a09rc0 has a highly non-axisymmetric accretion flow structure.
-Most strikingly, one can see from panels (b1) and (b2) that even along the mid-plane close to the black hole gas still does not flow inwards along all directions as seen in typical disks, and there is a large azimuthal angle range persistently open for the gas flowing all the way out.
-The electromagnetic energy fluxes in these out-flowing regions are large, indicating that such regions provide a channel for magnetic flux to leak out from the vicinity of the black hole.
+We show the snapshots of the gas density and electromagnetic energy flux at $t=35,000 r_g/c$ for the a09rc0 and a09rc50 models side by side in Figure \ref{fig:leakage}.
+These snapshots demonstrate the characteristic behavior of magnetic fluxes during the quasi-equilibrium phase.
+It is apparent that model a09rc0 has a highly nonaxisymmetric accretion flow structure.
+Most strikingly, one can see from panels (b1) and (b2) that even along the midplane close to the BH gas does not flow inward along all directions as seen in typical disks, and there is a large azimuthal angle range persistently open for the gas to flow all the way out.
+The electromagnetic energy fluxes in these outflowing regions are large, indicating that such regions provide a channel for magnetic flux to leak out from the vicinity of the BH.
 We suspect that these ``magnetic bubbles'' are carried out by the wind or leak out due to buoyancy, which leads to a low level of magnetic flux present near the black hole.
-Model a09rc10 exhibits a similar behavior as model a09rc0 (not shown).
-In contrast, model a09rc50 produces a more steady and axisymmetric disk structure.
-There are still out-flowing regions at high latitudes; however, along the mid-plane the outflows are patchy and not strong enough to disrupt the inflow.
+Model a09rc10 exhibits similar behavior to model a09rc0 (not shown).
+In contrast, model a09rc50 produces a steadier and more axisymmetric disk structure.
+There are still outflowing regions at high latitudes.
+However, along the midplane the outflows are patchy and not strong enough to disrupt the inflow.
 It is very probable that some magnetic bubbles still form and flow out for a short range, but later mix with the inflow and get shredded due to gas rotation.
-The magnetic flux is then brought back by the inflow and supplied to the vicinity of the black hole, which allows the magnetic flux to accumulate and sustain the MAD state.
-More careful analysis of the interaction of the magnetic flux with gas, which is out of the scope of this paper, will be needed to fully understand the physic here.
+The magnetic flux is then brought back by the inflow and supplied to the vicinity of the BH, which allows the magnetic flux to accumulate and sustain the MAD state.
+More careful analysis of the interaction of the magnetic flux with gas, which is out of the scope of this paper, will be needed to fully understand the physics here.